 3.4) Contingency analysis to determine SST regimes extreme events occur

 As in many studies to determine the chances of an event happening, a contingency analysis has been used (e.g. Cassou, 2008; Roundy et al, 2010).
-Here we use the contingency analysis to assess influence of SST over the equatorial Atlantic on extreme rainfall in the three different belts in Ghana.
+Here we use the contingency analysis to assess the influence of SSTs over the equatorial Atlantic on extreme rainfall in the three different belts in Ghana.
 Studies (e.g. Opoku-Ankomah and Cordery, 1994) have found positive correlations between equatorial Atlantic SSTs in the spring and summer rainfall in the coastal and middle belts of Ghana but were not clear on what type of SST anomaly favors rainfall in the northern belt.
 It is therefore important to determine what SST anomaly will favor extreme rainfall in the northern belt and further investigate relatively how warm the equatorial Atlantic SST should be to favor extreme rainfall in the other two belts in Ghana.
 We are of the view that since the northern belt is closer to the Sahel, cool SSTs over the equatorial Atlantic will favor extreme rainfall events in the northern belt.

 The relative significance of the SST phase over the equatorial Atlantic favorable for rainfall in the three belts of Ghana is further assessed.
 This will highlight the SST anomaly patterns that forecasters should be on the lookout for which is associated with extreme rainfall events in the three belts in Ghana.
 Figure 3.10 shows the anomalous fractional probability for the occurrence of an extreme rainfall for stations in the three belts against lag days of their occurrence.
 The three SST phases are: